What is this medicine?

 This medicine is for injection under the skin.
 You will be taught how to prepare and give this medicine.
 Use exactly as directed.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.

-It is important that you put your used needles and syringes in a special sharps container.
+It is important that you put your used needles and syringes or pens in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist of healthcare provider to get one.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.